liedekef/events-made-easy/readme.txt

 * Avoid creating past events for recurrences
 * Make sure captcha settings can be deactivated per event/membership
 * Planned mailings will now no longer insert the individual mails but do that just before being sent
-* Recurrences no longer need an end date, in which case the next 10 events will be planned (checked daily)
+* Recurrences no longer need an end date, in which case the next 10 events will be planned (checked daily), while older events will be removed except the most recent one.

 = 2.4.47 (2024/06/08) =
 * Make sort on membership name work in members overview